 For these reasons, the rate of adoption of APIs in supply chain management has grown far faster than EDI and the pace of growth is about to accelerate even more.

-All that said, I believe the top five API-based integration use cases explained below can dramatically enhance competitive differentiation for logistics companies:
+All that said, I believe the top eight API-based integration use cases explained below can dramatically enhance competitive differentiation for logistics companies:

 1. Load-Tender-to-Invoice Enablement